logzio/logz-docs/_source/user-guide/log-shipping/faqs-logs copy.md

 This information is also available in the Logz.io Docs **Ship your data** section in the [Filebeat](https://docs.logz.io/shipping/log-sources/filebeat.html), [Logstash](https://docs.logz.io/shipping/log-sources/logstash.html), [Rsyslog over TLS](https://docs.logz.io/shipping/log-sources/rsyslog.html), and [Fluentd](https://docs.logz.io/shipping/log-sources/fluentd.html) topics.

-#### Can I integrate with a proprietary application or service?

-We offer various [Send Your Data integrations](https://app.logz.io/#/dashboard/send-your-data?tag=from-your-code&collection=log-sources) to enable you to ship logs directly from your code, based on the language you're using.

-This information is also available in the Logz.io Docs, via [**Ship data > Logs**](https://docs.logz.io/shipping/#log-sources), when you select the **From your code** filter.

 ##### Logs written to cloud storage

 We have existing integrations with both [S3](https://app.logz.io/#/dashboard/send-your-data/log-sources/s3-bucket) and [Azure Blob](https://app.logz.io/#/dashboard/send-your-data/log-sources/azure-blob) storage.